 Instant Pot Chicken Parmesan Pasta

-Total Instant Pot Cooking Time: 15 minutes to reach pressure + 4 minutes cooking time + Quick Release
+Total Instant Pot Cooking Time: 15 minutes to reach pressure + 4 minutes cooking time + Quick Release.
+The pasta then needs to sit for 5+ minutes for the sauce to thicken.

 - Prep Time: 5